mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

     sys.exit(main())
 ```

-In this script, we find our entrypoint, `griffe.main`, used programmatically.
+In this script, we find our entrypoint, `griffecli.main`, used programmatically.

 ---